Skip to Main Content

 4) Check Valve and Discharge Path Review

-The check valve keeps expelled water from rushing back into the pit.
-Your plumber confirms the valve orientation, listens for hammering, and evaluates the discharge pipe for kinks, dips, or freezing risks near the exit.
-If your line daylights close to the foundation or splashes back toward the house, your tech may suggest routing that water farther out to protect the soil around your walls.
+The check valve prevents expelled water from flowing back into the pit.
+Your plumber confirms correct orientation, listens for hammering, and checks the discharge line for dips or blockages.
+If water drains too close to the foundation, adjustments may be recommended.

 5) Pump Performance and Cycle Timing